 - Sometimes – Antidepressants to reduce stress may be prescribed.

-These are valid approaches, but there are natural alternatives to these standard drug approaches which should be tried first.
+These are valid approaches, but there are natural remedies for high blood pressure which should be tried first.
 The real solution lies in finding the underlying cause of your high blood pressure.
 We will discuss these causes and some natural solutions below.

 What causes high blood pressure?

 Blood behaves much like any other liquid.
 It is largely water and contains blood cells designed to carry oxygen around the body.
 When your body needs more oxygen, like when you exercise, your blood has to be pumped harder and faster, so it’s normal for your blood pressure to rise when you exercise.
 It should return to normal pressure within a couple of minutes, once you return to rest.
 When you’re constantly under pressure at work, or worrying a lot you can end up in a state of anxiety and stress.
 Most of us naturally assume that stress can cause high blood pressure, and overall, there is growing empirical support for the hypothesis that exposure to chronic psychosocial stress contributes to the development of hypertension.
-Managing stress could therefore be part of an HBP prevention strategy.
+Managing stress could therefore be one of the effective natural remedies for high blood pressure.
 More about this later.

 Heart Muscle spasm

 A coronary artery spasm or ‘heart attack’ is a temporary, sudden narrowing of one of the coronary arteries (the arteries that supply blood to the heart).
 The spasm slows or stops blood flow through the artery and starves a part of the heart of oxygen-rich blood.
 The spasm can slow or stop blood flow through the artery.
 The main symptom experienced is chest pain.
 The spasm often occurs in coronary arteries that have NOT become hardened due to plaque buildup (atherosclerosis).
 However, it also can occur in arteries with plaque buildup.
 This points to the possibility that a simple spasm, similar to a muscle cramp is occurring.
 (2) If you are under stress, worry a lot, get cramps in your legs, muscle ticks or twitches, or suffer tightness in the chest then you’re probably experiencing hypertension due to tight epithelial muscle within your cardiovascular system.
 You probably also need magnesium.
 One of the best things you can do to get magnesium is to take Epsom salt baths regularly.
-This can relax the muscles throughout the entire body reducing pressure on your blood vessels and heart.
+This can relax the muscles throughout the entire body, serving as one of the most effective natural remedies for high blood pressure.
 Also, be aware that overdosing on calcium supplements can cause this type of muscle tightness and cramping.
 This simple Epsom salt treatment can change your life and reduce stress and tension significantly.
 An Epsom salt bath can contain 2-3 cups of Epsom salt (magnesium chloride) and you can soak for 20 minutes 3 x weekly for best results.